muhammad-rafi/vault-devnet/README.md

 `$ export VAULT_TOKEN=s.AAEWXJTWImihghhsrPwU7B1R`

-### Unseal the Vault via command line
+#### Unseal the Vault via command line

-__This is demo purpose only and I will re-initialize my keys for security reason.__
+__Showing this as demo purpose only and I will re-initialize my keys for security reason.__

 As discussed before, we require minimum 3 keys to reconstruct master key and same required to unseal Vault.

-Run the following command 3 times with 3 keys.
+Run the following command 3 times and enter a different key each time.

 `$ vault operator unseal`

-or
+Or run the following command 3 times with 3 different keys.

 `$ vault operator unseal GxDPlRVIiQK0RzrraaafM2YvdM5vmlr41w3Dd35KAeds`